The illusion of illusions: There are no optical corrections in the Parthenon: Discussion

 \textbf{The illusion fallacy.} We know many different optical illusions.
 In particular some simple and very strong geometric illusions can be drawn on a piece of a paper.
 These illusions have been mostly unveiled in the nineteenth century and have been since then studied extensively.
 The fallacy consists in believing that either some illusions exist while they have never been observed (such as a straight horizontal line appearing to sag under its own weight, or a straight column to appear hollow) or that these planar illusions are perceived the same way in the world around us and with the same magnitude.
 Indeed, it is well known that when we judge a three-dimensional scene, we integrate many different information to judge its physical and geometric attributes.
 We are not robots that extract outlines of an image and disregard all other relevant information about it.
 Moreover, our visual system is naturally tuned to three-dimensional scenes since it is the world in which we live.
 Often visual illusions on papers arise precisely because our cognitive system encodes assumptions about the outside world that cease to be valid in two dimensions (such as our best estimation of angles).
 It is therefore particularly ironic that multiple authors have used the argument that such illusions exist on paper to claim that they must exist in the real world, whereas they exist on paper precisely because they do not exist in the real world. \\

-\textbf{The bootstrap fallacy.} An amusing argument for the existence of optical corrections is that it is well known that some corrections exist.
-Hence, the Greeks were aware of such an effect.
+\textbf{The bootstrap fallacy.} An amusing argument for the existence of some optical corrections rests on the presumed existence of some other optical corrections, which allegdely proves that the Greeks must have been aware of such an effect.
 Therefore, \textit{any} refinement can be explained by the same effect.
 If they corrected one illusion, surely they would have attempted to correct the other ones.
 The self-referential justification of the theory pulls itself by its own bootstraps.
 Once this argument is ignored and each optical correction is studied individually, the entire idea of optical corrections quickly falls apart. \\